dizhaung/logzilla.github.io/_posts/2017-05-16-downloads-to-dashboards-in-minutes.md

 ---
 published: true
 layout: post
 title: Download to Dashboards
-subtitle: Gain actionable insight into your IT Operations in minutes.
+subtitle: How to actionable insight into your IT Operations in minutes.
-author: markwheat1
+author: mwheat
-author-name: "Mark Wheat"
-tags: [Download, Dashboards]
+tags: [Cisco, Microsoft, Security, Dashboards]
 summary: LogZilla’s latest release includes dashboards for Cisco, Security, and Windows...
 headline-bg: /assets/images/figures/monitor-binary-blue.jpg

 ---